Catherine Ann Jones

 The Way of Story offers an integrative approach to writing narrative—both fiction and nonfiction—including plays, screenplays, short stories, novels, and memoir.“We’ve become lopsided living only in our heads.Writing, in order to serve the soul, must integrate outer craft with the inner world of intuition and feeling.”

 Learn how to research and structure your life story, write three-dimensional characters, and discover your voice.

 Message to Students

-Pen & paper, and courage are require of my students.
-If it’s your first time attending the conference, remember there is no one way to write anything just as there is no one way to live your life.
-Discover & honor your own process.
+Pen & paper, and courage are required of my students.
+If it’s your first time attending the conference, remember there is no one way to write, just as there is no one way to live your life.
+Discover and honor your own process.

 Writing Tip I Live By

 Write from within.